Hi! Lets get these articles off to a good start!

 Pare – taking the skin off of a hard fruit or vegetable with a knife.
 Like with Apples and Potatoes..

 Peel – different than pareing as you just use your hands to take the skin off.
 Like oranges and bananas.

 Pulled Sugar – a way to turn boiled sugar into flowers or bows by pulling.
 A lot of hard candy is made this way.

 Seize – chocolate does this if you don’t melt it right, it forms a gross lumpy mess that you can’t use for anything but just eating.

-Soft Crack Stage – YEt another way with the candy temp.
-Pour the syrup int he water and it turns into threads that bend but don’t crack.
-Unless you play with them to much.
+Soft Crack Stage – Yet another way with the candy temp.
+Pour the syrup in the water and it turns into threads that bend but don’t crack.
+Unless you play with them too much.
 270°F – 290°F (132°C – 143°C).